Session 1 – January 22-23, 2014

 Understanding the Challenge of Leadership

-While participants in LEP have diverse leadership responsibilities, most have not examined their assumptions about leadership or the way in which they lead.
+While participants in FSLEP have diverse leadership responsibilities, most have not examined their assumptions about leadership or the way in which they lead.
 This session provides an introduction to key concepts of leadership practice, allows participants to evaluate their own leadership style, and sets the context for individualized leadership enhancement and development.

 Ethics and Leadership